gravelLab/gravellab.github.io/_pages/trainees.md

 ## Research environment

 Because our research is interdisciplinary, trainees in the lab come from a diversity of backgrounds -- we have had students from anthropology, biology, computer science, mathematics, statistics, and other fields.
-We also collaborate with other lab at McGill and abroad from these disciplines.
+We also collaborate with other labs at McGill and abroad from these disciplines.

-We are located at the Mcgill University Genome Centre.
+We are located at the McGill University Genome Centre.
 Colleagues in the centre work on a range of topics from population and statistical genetics to epigenetics, pharmagenomics, single cell genomics, as well as ethics and policy, among others.
 We have weekly meetings where we share progress on these topics.

-The Genome centre is located on the main campus of McGill university, next to, e.g., computer science, engineering, and physics buildings.
+The Genome centre is located on the main campus of McGill university, next to the computer science, engineering, and physics buildings.
 Also dentistry, which led to unexpected collaborations.
 We often attend talks and events from different departments.

 The main campus is located downtown Montréal.
 It is also near two other universities (UQAM, and Université de Montréal), with excellent and collaborative researchers.